 - Cut in shortening and margarine and mix in with your hands until the dough looks like sand.

 - Add vodka and ice water and mix until a dough forms, adding more water if necessary.

 - Separate the dough into two portions, wrap in plastic wrap, and chill for an hour.

 - Preheat oven to 425°F. Roll out one of the chilled doughs and place in a greased pie plate.
 Poke with a fork so steam can escape.
 Pre-bake the crust for 8 minutes.
 Let cool.

 - Remove the peach skins by blanching the peaches.
 Boil a large pot of water, and prepare an ice bath.

 - Score a small X in the top of each peach.
 Place all the peaches in the boiling water for 45 seconds, then immediately transfer them to the ice bath.
 The skins will slip right off.

-- Make the filling.
-Add lemon zest, lemon juice, sugars, spices, cornstarch, and salt to the peaches and mix until completely combined.
-Pour into pie crust.
-Dot with butter.
+- Add lemon zest, lemon juice, sugars, spices, cornstarch, and salt to the peaches and mix until completely combined.

 - Place completed pie on a cookie sheet and bake for 20 minutes.

 - Reduce the heat to 375°F and finish baking for 30 minutes.